Peugeot 208: e-208

+Facelift

+In July 2023, Peugeot announced a facelift for the second generation 208.

+The updated model has a new front end with new headlights, front apron and grille, while it receives new tail lights in the back.
+LED headlights and partial LED tail lights are now standard, with full LED options available.
+The grille maintains its overall proportions but has new designs with body coloured elements (except for the base trim) and the apron now incorporates three vertical lines as the new light signature and DRLs.
+New colours are also available.

+In the interior, the infotaintment system now comes with a 10-inch display as standard (as opposed to 7-inch in the pre-facelift model), but the cockpit remains analogue for the base trim.
+New fabrics are also available.

+The PureTech 75 and 100 engines with manual gearboxes remain in the lineup, while the automatic PureTech 100 and 130 get a new 48V hybrid system which can run in electric mode at times.
+The e-208 has a new powertrain which outputs 115 kW and has an increased range of 400 km.

+e-208 GTI

+Peugeot unveiled the E-208 GTI at the 2025 24 Hours of Le Mans in France, bringing the GTI badge back to its lineup after a six-year absence and using it on an electric car, with the e-208 GTI sharing much with the Abarth 600e Scorpionissima and Alfa Romeo Junior Veloce.

 South American model

 In July 2020, Peugeot started the assembly of the second-generation 208 in Argentina in its Buenos Aires plant.
-The vehicles produced at this plant are intended for South American market, with 60 percent exported outside Argentina.
-Only internal combustion models are produced here, as the e-208 sold in South America are imported.
+The vehicles produced at the plant are intended for South American market, with 60 percent exported outside Argentina.
+Only internal combustion models are produced there, as the e-208s sold in South America are imported.

-In 2020, the Argentinian-made 208 was claimed to be 95 percent equal to the European version (but the engine is different, for starters), while 40% of its parts are made in Argentina.
-The South American model are engineered with a higher ground clearance (+10 to 12 mm) and a higher approach angle (16 degrees instead of 14 degrees) to adapt to the more rugged local roads than the European ones.
+In 2020, the Argentinian-made 208 was claimed to be 95 percent equal to the European version (with a different engine and other parts), while 40% of its parts are made in Argentina.
+The South American model are engineered with a higher ground clearance (+10 to 12 mm) and a higher approach angle (16 degrees instead of 14 degrees) to adapt to the more rugged local roads compared to European ones.
 It also uses less expensive materials, such as using steel instead of aluminum.
-Other differences include a different rear seats and a larger fuel tank.
+Other differences include different rear seats and a larger fuel tank.